 top of page

-This is my current personal project exploring the design and use cases of a self-designed omni-directional locking joint.
+This is my one of my current personal projects exploring the design and use cases of a novel omni-directional locking joint.
 I was inspired to create a simple universal locking joint by working with common solder station tools meant to stabilize objects or wires.
-I personally found it difficult when using wire-based support tools because the wires will always shift after being placed and locking stations are very slow when you have to adjust every joint.
+I personally found it annoying when using wire-based support tools because the wires will always shift after being placed and locking stations are very slow when you have to adjust multiple joints.

 image.png